Work First New Jersey

 Supplemental Work Support

-If you are a TANF recipient and you become employed working at least 20 hours per week for at least four months and still receive a partial cash grant, you may be eligible to receive $200 per month for up to 24 months.
-To be eligible for this program, you must have been on TANF for at least six months and agree to voluntarily close your case.
+If you are now employed and have been working at least 20 hours per week for at least the past four months, you may be eligible to receive $200 per month for up to 24 months and continued child care along with other benefits.
+To be eligible, you must have been on WFNJ/TANF for at least six months and agree to voluntarily close your case.

 Transportation

 You may be able to get assistance with travel costs when you begin to work.
-If you take public transportation, you may receive a one-time free monthly bus or train pass from NJ TRANSIT.
+If you take public transportation, you may receive a free, one month bus or train pass from NJ TRANSIT.
 You may also be eligible for an additional six months of free or low-cost bus or train passes.

 For more information, contact your County Social Services Agency.